Vein and Redness Removal in Scottsdale, AZ 85260

 Frequently asked questions

 How do you remove spider veins from the face?
 The KTP 532nm laser delivers green-light pulses absorbed by hemoglobin in the vessel.
 The vessel walls collapse and the body reabsorbs the treated vein over 4-8 weeks.
 Sometimes a single session is enough, and we include a free touch-up 4-6 weeks later if needed.
 The procedure is performed in-office with no surgery and no incisions.
+Most patients are comfortable throughout and return to normal activities the same day.

 How long does recovery take after laser vein treatment?
 There is minimal downtime.
 Mild redness and swelling typically resolve within 24-72 hours.
 Unlike pulsed dye laser, KTP rarely causes bruising.
 Most patients return to normal activities the same day.
+Any discomfort is typically mild and short-lived.

 What is the difference between IPL and KTP laser for facial veins?
 KTP is a single-wavelength vascular laser that precisely targets hemoglobin.
 IPL uses broadband light and is less specific for blood vessels.
 For facial veins, KTP typically delivers faster results with fewer sessions.
+Many clinics use IPL for everything — we use the tool that makes the most clinical sense for the specific problem.

 Book Your Vein Removal Consultation